FilmOn X seeks role in Supreme Court arguments in Aereo case

-WASHINGTON Online television service FilmOn X LLC is asking the Supreme Court to let it argue in behalf of competitor Aereo Inc, whose use of television broadcast signals is being challenged by the four major U.S. broadcasters.
+WASHINGTON Feb 3 Online television service FilmOn X LLC is asking the U.S. Supreme Court to let it argue in behalf of competitor Aereo Inc, whose use of television broadcast signals is being challenged by the four major U.S. broadcasters.

 The case, to be argued in April, will determine whether both companies can continue with their practice of using network content without paying licensing fees.